coderwall/coderwall-legacy/CONTRIBUTING.md

 # Contributing

-Here are the steps for getting setup & started with contributing to CoderWall :
+Here are the steps for getting setup & started with contributing to Coderwall :

 1. Go to [https://assemblymade.com/coderwall](https://assemblymade.com/coderwall) and sign up.
 2. Link your GitHub account to your Assembly account in your profile settings.